What is XHTML? (click any heading below to return here)

 Style comes into fashion

 Although you may already know HTML, you probably don't know style sheets or CSS.
-We will use XHTML as if CSS were a necessary element in all markup.
-In other words, we will use XHTML ONLY to classify and code content of pages, not their appearance.
+We will use HTML as if CSS were a necessary element in all markup.
+In other words, we will use HTML ONLY to classify and code content of pages, not their appearance.
 We will use CSS for appearance.
 We will not confuse the two technologies by using one to do the other's work.

 Most of the Web pages that we see on the Web happen to be coded in HTML without using CSS.
 Authors in the past had to achieve attractive looking pages in inventive ways.
 HTML itself was recast from a content markup syntax into a mixed-up tool for formatting text and styling pages.